 Now Mary stayed with Elizabeth three months and then she returned to her own house.”
 Luke 1:49-56

-Dr. Luke has us all set up for John the Baptist’s birth in the next episode, but before we move to that delivery, I need to ask myself, “What role will I play in this story?”
+Dr. Luke has us all set up for John the Baptist’s birth in the next part of his story, but before we move to that delivery, I need to ask myself, “What role will I play in this story?”
 Luke began mentioning King Herod (1:5).
 This king ruled with arrogance, wealth, and vengeance.
-He would have laughed at Mary’s humility and her praise, but it’s this pure teenage virgin who generated the King of Kings and Lord of Lords.
+He would have laughed at Mary’s praise, but it’s this humble, pure, teenage virgin who generated the King of Kings and Lord of Lords.
 The proud don’t get the controls in the ultimate game when Jesus rules over all the earth.

 LORD, protect me from my pride that blocks me from having a teachable spirit.
 Destroy the insecurity that causes me to falsely believe that I need to be the one with the controls and I don’t need to listen.
-Thanks that Harvey, my son-in-law, isn’t embarrassed to remind me about my need to let him show me how to play video games.
+Thanks that Harvey, my son-in-law, isn’t embarrassed about reminding me about my need to let him teach me how to play video games.

 For more from Dave Wyrtzen please visit TruthEncounter.com!

 You can also listen to weekly messages from Dave on OnePlace.com.